2023 Daytona 500: First practice

 Jimmie Johnson was the fastest in the first practice session with a time of 46.338 seconds and a speed of 194.225 mph.

 Final practice

 Brad Keselowski was the fastest in the final practice session with a time of 47.071 seconds and a speed of 191.201 mph.

 Race

-The race began with Alex Bowman and Kyle Larson on the front row, The next few laps Larson and Bowman exanged the lead.
+The race began with Alex Bowman and Kyle Larson on the front row, The next few laps Larson and Bowman exchanged the lead.

-10 laps in and the inside line began to prevail, with Larson, Logano, and Bell making up the top 3 of the field.
-Bell changes lines, side drafts and starts leading the outside line.
-13 laps and there are 40 cars with 2.7 seconds of separation between the 1st and the last one.
-Lap 21 and the inside line starts to gain strength too, with Logano pushing Larson.
-A third line was created with Bubba Wallace, Tyler Reddick and Justin Haley, but it did not last long.
-Then the race was back to 2 racing lines with Bell still leading on the outside and Larson on the inside.

-Smoke comes out of Ty Dillon's car on lap 28.
-His team pushes him to the garage, and they figure out that Dillon has an engine problem, making him the first driver to retire from the race.
+10 laps in, the inside line began to show its strength, with Larson, Joey Logano, and Christopher Bell making up the top 3 of the field.
+A third line emerged with Bubba Wallace, Tyler Reddick and Justin Haley, but quickly faded.
+Smoke started billowing from Ty Dillon's car on lap 28.
+His team pushed him to the garage, and discovered an engine problem, making him the first driver to retire from the race.